ChrisFugl/DTU-HPC-CLI/README.md

 ## Requirements

-Python v3.10+ is a requirement.
+* Python v3.10+

-You will also need to have `rsync` installed for the `dtu sync` command to work.
+* git v1.7.0+
+* rsync

+git is required because we assume that you use git for branching.
+The CLI can use this to get your active branch, so your submitted jobs will run from that branch.

+rsync is needed for synchronizing your local code to the HPC.

 ## Installation